 How a Guardian Gets Replaced

 A guardian is not permanent.
-Any person interested in the ward's welfare, including the ward, can petition the court to substitute the guardian with someone new.
+Any family member or other person interested in the ward's welfare can petition the court to substitute the guardian or conservator with someone new.
 The court's standard is straightforward: substitution must be in the ward's best interest.
-The judge does not need to find that the current guardian did anything wrong.
+The judge does not need to find that the current guardian acted inappropriately.

 On petition of the ward or any person interested in the ward's welfare, or on the court's own initiative, the court shall substitute a guardian and appoint a successor if it is in the best interest of the ward.
 The court does not need to find that the guardian acted inappropriately to find that the substitution is in the ward's best interest.

-A.R.S. § 14-5307(A)If the ward is at least fourteen years old and has sufficient mental capacity, the court may appoint someone the ward nominates.
-A guardian can also petition to resign, and the court may accept the resignation and make appropriate orders for transition.
+A.R.S. § 14-5307(A)If the incapacitated adult is at least fourteen years old and has sufficient mental capacity, the court may appoint someone the ward nominates.
+A guardian can also petition to resign, and the court may accept the resignation and make appropriate orders for transition of personal care responsibilities.

 The Ward's Right to Challenge the Guardianship